Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 - Inconsistencies between BOM and schematic have been fixed;
 - All 22 pf caps have been replaced with 39 pf to definitely fix [image artifacts](/Images/Artifacts_with_22pf_C10.png) linked to FRAM;
-- An [alternative design](/Images/Component_placement_alternative.png) using 100 nf caps instead of 10 nf caps and without the signal inverter, with the same PCB, is proposed;
+- The project now contains all necessary informations to be completed without having to cross-check datasheets and schematic (for chip orientation, among other things);
-- The project now contains all necessary informations to be completed without having to cross-check datasheets and schematic (for chip orientation, among other things).
+- An [alternative design](/Images/Component_placement_alternative.png) using 100 nf caps instead of 10 nf caps and without the signal inverter, with the same PCB, is also proposed.

 ## Minimal hardware/skill required in addition to all the BOM before starting anything